Stars turn out for Dior's 19,000 blooms at Paris show

 DIOR’S FLOWER POWER

-For spring, designer Kim Jones recreated the painter’s universe by not just evoking his masterpieces, but by creating the actual garments he wore while working — such as his straw gardening hat reimagined as a pergola fused on baseball cap.
+For spring, designer Kim Jones recreated the painter’s universe by not just evoking his masterpieces, but by creating the actual garments he wore while working — such as his straw gardening hat reimagined as a pergola fused on baseball cap, fashioned by Stephen Jones the milliner.
 Grant’s signature suits were also a key theme, yet reinvented in Jones’ style with clever fashion forward twists.

 Myriad references riffed on the 1930s — the artist’s heyday.
 Two sleeves were used in the place of a retro sash on a loose vanilla double-breasted suit.
 They hung down in the middle abstractly, poking out underneath the jacket.
 Elsewhere tailored shorts sported turned-down waistbands in the slightly clunkier styles of that time between the two wars.